Find Affordable College Courses

 Top 10 Best History Schools

-Our 2023 rankings named The University of Texas at Austin the best school in Texas for history students.
-Located in the city of Austin, UT Austin is a public college with a very large student population.
+Our analysis found The University of Texas at Austin to be the best school for history students who want to pursue a degree in Texas.
+Located in the large city of Austin, UT Austin is a public college with a very large student population.

 While working on their degree, history majors at UT Austin accumulate an average of around $19,503 in student debt.
 This translates to an average monthly loan payment of $332, based on a 10-year repayment plan.

-Read full report on History at The University of Texas at Austin
+Full History at The University of Texas at Austin Report

-You’ll be in good company if you decide to attend Texas A&M University - College Station.
-It ranked #3 on our 2023 Best History Schools in Texas list.
-Texas A&M College Station is a fairly large public school located in the midsize city of College Station.
+You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
+The school came in at #3 on this year’s Best History Schools in Texas list.
+Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.

 The average amount in student loans that history majors at Texas A&M College Station take out is $20,530.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $349.